routegy/routegy-docs/app/docs/how-to/receive-slack-notifications.md

 </p>

-## Wait for App Interaction
+### Step 5: Wait for app interactions

 Now that your app is configured, you just wait until someone interacts with it.
-Once they do, you'll receive an Slack that looks something like this.
+Once they do, you'll receive a Slack message that looks something like this.

 ![Action Integration](/images/actions/personal-office-coffee-machine-slack.png)